1ComputerL/MusicPi/README.md

 # MusicPi

-MusicPi is a modular, extensible, and hackable music/media system for Raspberry Pi, designed for physical controls, OLED display, and integration with custom hardware (like Pico microcontrollers).
+MusicPi is a modular, extensible, and hackable music/media system programmed in python for Raspberry Pi, designed for physical controls, OLED display, and integration with custom hardware (like Pico microcontrollers).
 It’s perfect for building your own jukebox, media center, or interactive music player!

 ---